 - Tuesday night last-chance email

-- Wednesday morning thank-you with an update towards goal
+- Wednesday morning thank you with an update towards goal

 - Add a temporary pop-up to your website.
 While they are irritating, pop-ups have proven to be successful for campaigns.
 And make sure any accompanying messaging and branding—such as a pop-up or social media post—is consistent across all communications channels.

-If you are spending more than a couple days putting together a Giving Tuesday campaign, then yes, your ROI will not be that great.
+If you are spending more than a couple of days putting together a Giving Tuesday campaign, then yes, your ROI will not be that great.
 But success on Giving Tuesday depends on having a strategy in place—so use these strategies to head into December with a win to kick off your end-of-year giving!